Alter-code/AIApp/README.md

 # AIApp
-Mobile app for creating markdown notes from speech
+Mobile app for creating markdown notes from speech.